paulomann/ReadAndSee/README.md

 # Paper

-The publication is available on [arXiv](https://arxiv.org/abs/1912.01131).
+The publication is available on [arXiv](https://arxiv.org/abs/1912.01131) ("See and Read: Detecting Depression Symptoms in Higher Education Students Using Multimodal Social Media Data").
 The paper was accepted on the 15 November 2019 and will appear in the proceedings of [ICWSM 2020](https://www.icwsm.org/2020)

 # How to use the code